-BELL GARDENS — A young candidate has apparently won one of two open City Council seats, reflecting local residents’ desire for a shakeup in city government.
+BELL GARDENS — A young candidate is expected to win one of two open City Council seats, reflecting local residents’ desire for a shakeup in city government.

-Jorgel Chavez, 23, leads the Bell Gardens City Council race with 27% of the votes, followed by Maria Pulido with 21% and Jennifer Rodriguez with 20%, according to the unofficial vote count from the Los Angeles County Registrar of Voters.
+Jorgel Chavez, 23, leads the Bell Gardens City Council race with 27% of the vote, followed by Maria Pulido with 21% and Jennifer Rodriguez with 20%, according to the unofficial vote count from the Los Angeles County Registrar.

-Chavez ran a grassroots campaign focused on addressing homelessness and other pressing city issues and was up against three people that have all previously served on the City Council — Pulido, Rodriguez and current Councilman Pedro Aceituno.
+Chavez ran a grassroots campaign focused on addressing homelessness and other pressing city issues and was up against three people who have all served on the City Council — Pulido, Rodriguez and current Councilman Pedro Aceituno.